jhw002/data-ingestion/README.md

 `man X` where X is the thing you want more info on

+`history` : list all commands you have run so far

 ## Git
 `git status` : what files are staged / unstaged